 Gaining a place in Sixth Form, particularly applying to study A Levels, should not be a default decision.
 Deciding to study academic subjects needs careful consideration and, if performance in Year 11 indicates that the student will struggle with the challenges, then they should make plans for more appropriate progression routes.
-If a current student/parent wishes to have a discussion about these options then House staff, Sixth Form staff or independent, impartial advice and guidance from YC Hertfordshire staff can be provided (current students should ask for an interview through their tutor, if they have not already had one in Year 11).
+If a current student/parent wishes to have a discussion about these options, they should speak with House or Sixth Form staff.
+Independent, impartial advice and guidance can also be provided by YC Hertfordshire staff (current students should ask for an interview through their tutor, if they have not already had one in Year 11).